-What comes to your mind when you think about water-swimming, waterslides, a warm bath or shower, walking along the seashore, rainy days, mud puddles, water bottles, water balloons, drinking fountains, fishing, boating?
-Maybe some less positive things come to mind too, like flooding, hurricanes, stories of people getting caught in strong currents?
+What comes to your mind when you think about water-summer days at the lake, the pond at Grandpa's farm, gulping from your water bottle after a hard practice, a hot shower, walking along the seashore, swimming with friends, washing the car?
+Maybe some less positive things come to mind too, like devastating floods, thunderstorms with hail and high winds, hurricanes, and stories of people drowning or getting caught in strong currents?